-- 2. Improve water quality in the C-8 Canal.
+- c.
+Reduce performance deficiencies in the drainage network that are currently addressed as funds are made available.
+Additional resources will reduce overall costs by addressing deficiencies in a timely manner. - 2.
+Improve water quality in the C-8 Canal.
 As it traverses through Miami Lakes it has been found to be non-compliant with surface water quality criteria for multiple parameters. - 3.
 Improve the response time for requested services by citizens, as documented by calls for assistance to report problem areas.
 These have increased and cannot be addressed in a timely manner with current funding/staffing resources.
 It is recommended that the maintenance capabilities for inlet and pipe cleaning be increased, either by establishing a new crew with a new vactor, or by outsourcing to provide a higher level of service.
 In addition, increasing maintenance and repair budgets for small projects that can be accomplished without major design or construction, will address response time for requested services. - 4.
-If revenues are insufficient to design and build the Master Plan projects or the communitywide capital plan, it is important to dedicate consistent funding of local match for grant pursuits for capital improvement projects to enable routine pursuit of grants from the State or Federal resources.
+Dedicate consistent funding of local match for grant pursuits for capital improvement projects to enable routine pursuit of grants from the State or Federal resources.
 Grant typically require a local match and annual budgeting for grant-matching funds improves the opportunity of award and allows for long-range grant planning. - 5.
 Increase funding for sweeping program to meet a level of service that addresses both the community's expectation as well as establish a performance goal to meet MS4 permitting requirements.
-This increase includes additional lane-miles swept as well as potentially increased costs of tipping fees for disposal of materials.
+This increase includes additional lane-miles swept as well as potentially increased costs of tipping fees for disposal of materials. - 6.
+Increase funding for general repairs and maintenance to the drainage system to address level of service for catch basin cleaning, including pipe flushing and exfiltration trench cleaning, that optimizes capacity of the system by removal of leaves and debris.
+The recommended level of service for catch basin maintenance is once every 12 months; however, the current service level is once every 18 months with known "hot spots" cleaned more frequently.